I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 On that basis, Telecom Plus didn't seem to be overvalued at £22.50, but it didn't seem to be especially good value either.

-Or looking at it in a more conventional way, at £22.50 Telecom Plus had a dividend yield of 2.5% and an expected growth rate of between 4% and 7%.
-If we use the simple yield-plus-growth estimate for expected returns (total returns are the sum of income yield plus capital growth), that gave an expected annual return of about 8% (2.5% from income plus about 5.5% from growth).
+Or, looking at it in a more conventional way, at £22.50, Telecom Plus had a dividend yield of 2.5% and an expected growth rate of between 4% and 7%.
+If we use the simple yield-plus-growth estimate for expected returns (total returns are the sum of income yield plus capital growth), that gives an expected annual return of about 8% (2.5% from income plus about 5.5% from growth).

 That's only slightly above the FTSE 100's 7% expected long-term return, which again suggests that Telecom Plus wasn't especially attractive at £22.50.

 Selling Telecom Plus after rapid gains brought the share price close to fair value

 Almost exactly a year ago, Telecom Plus was trading at £10.50, comfortably below my "good value" estimate.
 The UK’s energy supply crisis was unfolding, and investors were treating energy suppliers like hot potatoes, desperate to offload them in case they got burned.